The ‘Gender Equality’ Delusion.

 Instead of doing the right thing, and discovering what they are, women have been wasting their time trying to be something they’re not.

-It’s time women stopped wasting their time and energy, and instead used it to fulfill their true purpose of knowing themselves.
+It’s time women stopped wasting their time, and instead used it to fulfill their true purpose of knowing themselves.

 If feminists actually did the inner-work, then they’d know:

-Women are as powerful as men — but not in the same ways as them.
+Women are as powerful as men — just not in the same ways as them.

 Women are powerful in their own ways.

-It’s on us to discover what those unique powers are.
+It’s on us to discover what those ways are.

-For example, while a man is meant to manifest his strength and authority (because those are his powers), a woman is meant to manifest her wisdom and vision, (her own unique powers).
+For example, while a man is meant to manifest and contribute his unique power of strength and authority in the world, a woman is meant to manifest and contribute her unique power of wisdom and vision.

-Once women start celebrating and embracing what makes them unique, instead of fighting for something they aren’t, and are never going to be, the world will become a better place.
+Once women start discovering, celebrating and embracing their own unique powers, instead of fighting for something they aren’t, and are never going to be, the world will become a better place.

 Truly, there's no ‘equality’ to fight for, in the same way that there’s nothing holding women back.